Norman Giller's unique insight on Bill Nicholson

 Brian Judson provides his usual detailed insight into the career of one of the Lane's all time favourites.

-Spurs Odyssey is proud to have been chosen to exclusively offer you the chance to purchase this beautiful bone china plate, commemorating the marvellous first modern Double victory in 1960-61 by Tottenham Hotspur football club.
+Spurs Odyssey was proud when it was chosen to exclusively offer you the chance to purchase this beautiful bone china plate, commemorating the marvellous first modern Double victory in 1960-61 by Tottenham Hotspur football club.
+The plate is no longer available

 Do you recognise the young goalkeeper in the middle of this picture (below), taken in 1988?
 Have a look at this feature article, where all will be revealed!